lbuchli/gome/README.md

 Gome is a simple 3D game engine following the ECS (Entity-Component-System) approach to game engines.
 Gome was mostly designed for learning purposes and is not in a usable state yet.
+It can currently read basic .obj files, render, move, rotate, resize and texture them in form of entities.
+You can create your own Entities, Components and Systems to expand upon the ones already given by the _gome/common_ package.

 ## TODO
 Things not yet implemented include: